COVID-19 Conduct Protocol

 The COVID-19 pandemic is ever changing.
 Students should stay informed and pay close attention to JWU communications that provide updates and specific instructions.
 As with all of its codes, policies, and standards, JWU reserves the right to modify this code at any time and for any reason without notice to you.

 Students (whether on or off campus), are expected to abide by all federal, state, local, and JWU guidelines and regulations implemented to help mitigate the spread of COVID-19.
 Failure to do so may result in a violation of the Student Code of Conduct and action through the Conduct Review Process.
+Students who are found responsible for violations related to the COVID-19 Conduct Protocol may face sanctions including, but not limited to, university suspension or dismissal.

 The following are some examples of the behavioral expectations of the university with regard to COVID-19 mitigation strategies: